CZ-NIC/knot-resolver/doc/gettingstarted-config.rst

 Forwarding over TLS protocol (DNS-over-TLS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Forwarding over TLS protocol protects DNS queries sent out by resolver.
+Forwarding over the TLS protocol protects DNS queries sent out by the resolver.
-It can be configured using :ref:`forwarding <config-forward>` which provides settings for authentication.
+It can be configured using :ref:`forwarding <config-forward>`, which provides settings for authentication.

 .. code-block:: yaml